 For more details about how Boltz-2 works, see our full Boltz-2 FAQ or the original preprint.

 Cofolding is useful whenever a rigid receptor limits realism.
 Boltz-2 generates binding poses that include side chain and backbone motion, then attaches a confidence score and an affinity estimate.
-This is not a replacement for FEP or long-timescale MD, but it is a strong first pass that can prune search space and surface plausible chemotypes.
+This is not a replacement for free-energy perturbation or long-timescale MD, but it is a strong first pass that can prune search space and surface plausible chemotypes.

 Here's a plot showing Boltz-2's accuracy in virtual screening, illustrating superior accuracy vs. other high-throughput binding-affinity-prediction methods: